varun93/Monopoly-1/README.md

 ```

+## Issue Log
+If you face issues with running the code on Windows, please check the Issues list.

 ## App Structure
 The master branch consists of the implementation of the Adjudicator for the monopoly game.
 The implementation also consists of a UI for going through the various game states after a game has been completed.